 - Then import RZT aiOS SDK libraries to create blocks.

 - We can now write our first custom block which we will use to read input files from Project Space.
 You can use this Block to read any numpy files from Project Space as well.
-This block takes two inputs, one is the path URL of string type and other is for no of examples/samples to read from the numpy file which is of integer type and has one output data of generic type.
+This block takes two inputs, one is the path URL of string type and other is for number of examples/samples to read from the numpy file which is of integer type and has one output data.

 - Similarly we will create another block to write the output data as a CSV file, configure its input and output, add details and then add our code inside run function.
 Again, you can reuse this Block to write any CSV file into Project Space.